FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 </fixr:message>
 ```

-Here is a snippet from an external schema that defines the two attributes used above.
+Here is a snippet from an external schema that defines the two elements used above.

 ```xml
 <xs:element name="blockLength" type="xs:nonNegativeInteger"/>